• Menu

 Cost of living index: 119.7

-With a population of about 400,000, Orange County is the largest city on this list; still, residents enjoy a relatively low crime rate and cost of living.
-The culturally diverse and liberal-leaning city’s top two suburbs are Monroe and Highland Falls.
-A big plus of living in Orange County is its proximity to nature.
-Families can explore Bear Mountain, walk the trails of Storm King Mountain, or play in the snow on Mount Peter.
+With a population of about 400,000, Orange County is the largest area on this list; still, residents enjoy a relatively low crime rate and cost of living.
+The culturally diverse and liberal-leaning area has two top suburbs, Monroe and Highland Falls.

 9. Albany-Saratoga